Generative AI

 - What do I need to do to stay up to date on GenAI developments?

-Curriculum and Course Development
+Curriculum and Course Design

 CITL facilitates curriculum and course design processes to support the proactive development of programs and courses that inspire positive learning experiences.

-CITL staff are available to present about the use of GenAI tools at the department level.
+CITL staff are available to present on the use of GenAI tools at the department level.
 These presentations have previously been provided for the Faculty of Business, Western School of Nursing, Faculty of Nursing (St. John's) and the Marine Institute.
 For more information or to set up a presentation, contact Ruth Hickey.

 Learning Environments and Technologies

-CITL provides leadership on the thoughtful assessment, design and integration of learning spaces, technologies and instructional strategies that support all modes of delivery.
+Leadership on the thoughtful assessment, design and integration of learning spaces, technologies and instructional strategies that support all modes of delivery.

-CITL's Classroom Technologies team worked directly with Facilities Management and instructors in Memorial's Master of Artificial Intelligence (MAI) program to design and develop a modern flexible classroom, including the physical classroom space and its available technology.
+CITL's Classroom Technologies team worked directly with Facilities Management and instructors in Memorial's Master of Artificial Intelligence (MAI) program to design and develop a modern, flexible classroom, including the physical classroom space and its available technology.
 This room was designed to support innovative teaching practices for the MAI program, including traditional lectures, hybrid participation and active learning.
-Read more online about this classroom.
+Read more online about this active-learning classroom.

-Better Learning Solutions
+Student Learning Solutions

 The FUSION program is a series of self-contained learning modules for Memorial students, each addressing a specific skill identified by the Government of Canada’s Skills for Success model as in demand with today’s employers.
 FUSION offers an AI Literacy module for Memorial students.
 Visit the site to learn more or register for the module.